 Detailed reporting can also be useful for increasing transparency because it allows authorized team members to see what actions have been taken so far in response to the crisis and how they can best proceed.

 If your enterprise alert system is unreliable and unsecure, it will likely create more problems than it solves.
-A reliable alert system should be able to rapidly send out messages to all relevant stakeholders so they can take immediate action.
+A reliable critical communications system should be able to rapidly send out messages to all relevant stakeholders so they can take immediate action.
 When a crisis hits, every second can be the difference between life or death, so an unreliable system that breaks down when you need it most is a crisis of its own.
 An alert system should be able to reach stakeholders anywhere around the world on a variety of communication channels, even in places with limited coverage.

 In the case of a localized emergency, your organization may need to alert a group of stakeholders in a specific area.
 For example, if there is an active shooter in one of your office buildings, the employees who work there are the ones who need to be alerted the moment the threat is made known.

-Enterprise alert systems that enable geo-targeted messaging can reach stakeholders in a specific building or even on a certain floor.
+Critical communications systems that enable geo-targeted messaging can reach stakeholders in a specific building or even on a certain floor.
 You should be able to easily map the desired area or enter the location using a city name or ZIP code.
 In addition to alerting affected parties, geo-targeted messaging prevents your organization from sending irrelevant alerts to stakeholders in areas unaffected by a crisis.

 A platform that doesn’t mesh with your current system could cause duplicate work or result in a chaotic crisis response.
 Perhaps one of the largest tasks that comes with implementing mass communication software is making sure your contact data is accurate and up to date.
-A good alert system should be able to sync with critical systems, such as business continuity tools and badging systems, and automatically update the master database when employees leave the company or stakeholders are added.
+A good critical communications system should be able to sync with critical systems, such as business continuity tools and badging systems, and automatically update the master database when employees leave the company or stakeholders are added.

-Enterprises rely on effective alert systems to rapidly communicate with multiple offices and a variety of stakeholders in numerous ways.
+Enterprises rely on effective critical communications systems to rapidly communicate with multiple offices and a variety of stakeholders in numerous ways.
 Look for a system that can support your team’s needs with customization capabilities, comprehensive reporting and analytics, reliability and security, geo-targeting capabilities, and simple integration with APIs and existing hardware.